 The George Alexander Foundation (GAF) first began supporting tertiary scholarships in 2002.
 The GAF Scholarship Program is now a cornerstone of the Foundation's philanthropy.

 Scholarships offer access to the opportunity of education, assisting talented students to fulfil their potential.
 These scholarships are an important investment in the future of these individual young Australians, and their ongoing contribution to the broader community.
-GAF Scholars consistently report less stress, better grades, increased enjoyment and in many cases, a sense of camaraderie amongst the students.
+GAF scholars consistently report less stress, better grades, increased enjoyment and in many cases, a sense of camaraderie amongst the students.

-The George Alexander Foundation Scholarships Program welcomed its first scholars in 2002 via programs at Griffith University in Queensland and RMIT University in Victoria.
+The George Alexander Foundation Scholarship Program welcomed its first scholars in 2002 via programs at Griffith University in Queensland and RMIT University in Victoria.
 The objective of each program was to provide scholarships to students with academic ability, leadership potential and a commitment to their community.